apache/doris-website/docs/admin-manual/data-admin/backup-restore/overview.md

 ## Introduction

 Apache Doris provides robust support for backup and restore operations.
 These features enable users to back up data from tables or entire databases to remote storage systems and restore it as needed.
-The system supports snapshot-based backups, which capture the state of the data at a particular point in time, and these snapshots can be stored in remote repositories like HDFS, S3, and MinIO.
+The system supports snapshot-based backups, which capture the state of the data at a particular point in time, and these snapshots can be stored in remote repositories like HDFS and object storages.

-Backup and restore operations are crucial for disaster recovery, data migration between clusters, and ensuring data integrity over time.

 ## Requirements

 - **ADMIN Privileges**: Only users with **ADMIN** privileges are authorized to perform backup and restore operations.
-This ensures secure handling of sensitive data and prevents unauthorized access to backup processes.

-- Doris version 0.8.2 or higher.

 ## Key Concepts

 1. **Snapshot**:
-   A snapshot is a point-in-time capture of the data in a table or partition.
-It is an efficient operation, as it only creates a hard link to the existing data files.
+   A snapshot is a point-in-time capture of the data in a database, a table or partition, achieved by obtaining consistent version numbers and creating hard links to keep the data.
+A snapshot can be idetified by a repository name and timestamp.

 2. **Repository**:
    A remote storage location where the backup files are stored.
-Supported repositories include HDFS, S3, MinIO and other object storages.
+Supported repositories include S3, Azure, GCP, OSS, COS,MinIO, HDFS and other object storages.

 3. **Backup Operation**:
-   A backup operation involves creating a snapshot of a table or partition, uploading the snapshot files to a remote repository, and storing the metadata related to the backup.
+   A backup operation involves creating a snapshot of a database, a table or partition, uploading the snapshot files to a remote repository, and storing the metadata related to the backup.

 4. **Restore Operation**:
    A restore operation involves downloading the backup from a remote repository and restoring it to a Doris cluster.